 Traumatic Brain Injury (TBI)

-An acquired brain injury (ABI) refers to any damage to the brain that occurs after birth and is not related to a congenital or a degenerative disease.
-This definition stems form the World Health Organization where a brain injury was defined as “Damage to the brain, which occurs after birth and is not related to a congenital or a degenerative disease.
-These impairments may be temporary or permanent and cause partial or functional disability or psychosocial maladjustment (Geneva 1996).
-There are two types of acquired brain injury: non-traumatic and traumatic.
+A brain injury refers to any damage to the brain that occurs after birth and is not related to a congenital or a degenerative disease [1].
+There are two types of acquired brain injury: non-traumatic brain injury and traumatic brain injury.

-Traumatic acquired brain injuries (TBIs) are caused by something that comes from outside the body.
+Traumatic brain injuries (TBIs) are caused by something that comes from outside the body.
 This includes blows, bumps, and jolts to the head.
 Traumatic brain injuries can result in temporary injury or more serious, long-term damage.
-See statistics on TBI.
-Causes of traumatic acquired brain injuries include:
+Causes of traumatic brain injuries include:

 • Assault